-- People's conceptions of the gods are anthropomorphic: "Mortals suppose that the gods are born, and have their own dress, voice, and body.”
-“Ethiopians say that their gods are snub-nosed and dark, Thracians, that theirs are grey-eyed and red-haired."
-And if horses, oxen, and lions were able to draw, they would depict equine, bovine, and leonine gods.
+- Critical of people's conceptions of the gods, which are anthropomorphic: "Mortals suppose that gods are born, wear their own clothes and have a voice and body”.
+“Ethiopians say that their gods are snub-nosed and dark, Thracians, that theirs are blue-eyed and red-haired."
+And if horses, oxen, and lions were able to draw pictures, they would depict equine, bovine, and leonine gods.

-- Monotheism [?]: There is "One god, greatest among gods and men."
+- Monotheism [?]: There is "One god, greatest among gods and men.
+Not at all like mortals in body or in thought."
 He does not move but shakes everything with the thought of his mind.
 He sees, hears and thinks everything.
-God, in other words, has perfect knowledge, whereas we only have belief:
+God, in other words, has perfect knowledge, whereas we only have belief or opinion:

 - Skepticism: "And of course the clear and certain truth no man has seen, nor will there be anyone who knows about the gods and what I say about all things; for even if, in the best case, he should chance to speak what is the case,

 all the same, he himself does not know; but opinion is found over all."

 - Nevertheless, through inquiry we may understand things better.

 - This passage may be only about God and metaphysical matters.
 We may have clear and certain knowledge of more mundane directly observable things.

 - All/many natural phenomena are (explained by) clouds.

 - Earth as the arche [?]: "All things are from the earth and to the earth all things come in the end."
 But compare: "All things which come into being and grow, are earth and water."

 - None of his writings remains.

 - A poet-sage or rhapsode who travelled around Greece and settled in Sicily and later in Elea.